OPTrust Board appoints CEOPosted: November 8, 2012

-TORONTO, April 27, 2011 – The OPSEU Pension Trust (OPTrust) Board today announced the appointment of Stephen J. Griggs to the newly-created role of President and CEO, effective June 1, 2011.
-In this role, Mr. Griggs will assume responsibility for leading OPTrust’s integrated administrative and investment operations.
+TORONTO, November 8, 2012 - The OPSEU Pension Trust (OPTrust) Board today announced the appointment of William Hatanaka to the position of CEO.
+Effective November 19, 2012, Mr. Hatanaka will assume responsibility for all of OPTrust’s operations.

-“We are delighted to have someone of Stephen Griggs’s experience and calibre join OPTrust as CEO,” said Maurice Gabay, Chair of the OPTrust Board of Trustees.
-“Stephen’s demonstrated leadership and his commitment to excellence in governance make him an ideal person to lead the organization.”
+“We are pleased to have Bill join OPTrust as CEO and look forward to working with him,” said Scott Campbell, Chair of the OPTrust Board of Trustees.
+“We believe his history of leadership and his expertise in both investments and operations make him the ideal person to lead OPTrust.”

-With assets of $13 billion, the OPSEU Pension Trust (OPTrust) invests and manages one of Canada’s largest pension funds and administers the OPSEU Pension Plan, a defined benefit plan with approximately 82,000 members and retirees.
+With assets of $13.7 billion, the OPSEU Pension Trust (OPTrust) invests and manages one of Canada’s largest pension funds and administers the OPSEU Pension Plan, a defined benefit plan with almost 84,000 members and retirees.
 OPTrust was established to give plan members and the Government of Ontario an equal voice in the administration of the Plan and the investment of its assets, through joint trusteeship.
 OPTrust is governed by a 10-member Board of Trustees, five of whom are appointed by OPSEU and five by the Government of Ontario.

 For more information, contact OPTrust Communications: